persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

     :align: center

 The **Evaluate** button computes the output values based on inputs and the YACS scheme.
 It shall be used to test the physical model.
-For these output values to be saved, the user should use the :ref:`Model evaluation <modelEvaluation>`.
+To save the output values, the user should use the :ref:`Model evaluation <modelEvaluation>`.

 .. _vectfmimodel: